magpiemodel/magpiemodel.github.io/_tutorials/t05_startRun.md

  -> Scripts in this selection are actively   <-
  ->     managed and work out of the box      <-
  ----------------------------------------------
  1:       default | start run with default.cfg settings
  2:    check code | Checking code for consistency issues
  3: download data | just download default.cfg input data
  4:     test runs | test routine to run for new pull requests
- 5:          forestry | start run with Forestry (Endogenous)
- 6: compilation check | download input and compile main.gms

 Alternatively, choose a start script from another selection:
  5:         extra | Additional MAgPIE start scripts